Noah-R/taxidata/README.md

 Show results on interactive map of the city with zones drawn, inputs for day/time/weather

+Notes to self:

+There are about 90 million records for yellow and green cab trips in all months of 2019

+There are some 2018 records in January 2019

 ---

 This repository uses TLC trip record data, which is not uploaded here due to size constraints.
 It is available at https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page